BenoitGeslain/Visuo-haptic-Illusions-Toolkit/README.md

 # The Visuo-haptic Illusions Toolkit

-This toolkit for visuo-haptic illusions is a set of open-source tools developped for the Unity game engine under th MIT licence.
-It aims to promote the use of visuo-haptic illusions in the industry (e.g. video game) and in research by implementing popular visuo-haptic techniques, a simple architecture to create new ones.
-It also provides tools to help in debugging, logging and visualizing the effects of each technqiue requiring no or minimal additionnal programming.
+This toolkit is a set of open-source tools developped for the Unity game engine.
+It aims to promote the use of visuo-haptic illusions in the industry (e.g. video games) and in research by implementing popular visuo-haptic techniques and a simple architecture to create new ones.
+It also provides tools to help in debugging, logging, and visualizing the effects of each technique requiring no or minimal additionnal programming.
-Unity plugin for using and developing visuo-haptic illusions in virtual reality.

-## What is the Visuo-haptic Illusions Toolkit
+## What is the Visuo-haptic Illusions Toolkit?

 This video explains the basic concepts of visuo-haptic illusions and this toolkit.

-More details can be found inside the [paper published in XXX]() and in the [wiki]().
+More details can be found in the [paper published in XXX]() and in the [wiki]().

 ## Getting Started

-To get started, you can check the [wiki](), it contains tutorials,  details about the different modules in this toolkit as well as a [doxygen documentation]().
+To get started, you can check the [wiki](), which contains tutorials,  details about the different modules in this toolkit as well as a [doxygen documentation]().

-## List of Techniques Implemented
+## List of Implemented Techniques

-The following tables list all the techniques implemented

 | Body Redirection  |    |
 |:-------------- | :--------------: |